 Signwriting is more than painting letters with a brush.
-It is a craft; and when executed well, it’s extraordinary.
+It’s a craft.
+And when done well, it’s extraordinary.

-Similar to each individual’s handwriting, brushed lettering has personality.
-The aesthetic of painted letters will add character to an otherwise generic type design.
-Hand lettering will evoke a mood which is tricky to replicate solely with the aid of a computer.
-Countless ‘hand lettered’ digital typefaces are available, but they struggle to emulate the real thing.
+Hand lettering has personality – similar to an individual’s handwriting.
+The appearance of painted letters will add character to an otherwise generic type design.
+Hand lettering also evokes a mood which is tricky to replicate with the aid of a computer.
+Countless ‘hand lettered’ digital typefaces are available.
+But they struggle to emulate the real thing.

-Techniques used in producing traditional signwriting takes years to learn.
-Understanding how to paint letterforms of all varieties using these techniques, can take a lifetime to master.
+Techniques used in producing traditional signwriting take years to learn.
+Understanding how to master all of these techniques can take a lifetime.

-Cutting in the big letters at Dundee Contemporary Arts 2018
+Cutting in the big letters outside Dundee Contemporary Arts in 2018

 Make your signs unique

-In recent years, there has been a resurgence in interest for traditional signwriting.
-As well as demand by independent designers, agencies, shops and retailers.
+In recent years, interest has increased in traditional signwriting.
+As well as demand from independent designers, agencies, shops, and galleries.

 Another benefit of choosing painted lettering is that almost any colour can be matched.
-This enables an identical finish for the lettering when there has been other painted colours used in the lettering’s vicinity.
+This enables an identical finish for the lettering when matching with other painted surfaces.

-23 carat gold leaf laid on painted gold sized lettering before tidying and burnishing
+24 carat gold leaf laid on painted plywood

 Most signwriters have a recognisable lettering style, unique to their own skills and preferences.
 Unlike computer generated lettering, nuances are apparent when hand lettering is examined.
-This can be intentional or due to the execution of the brush painted letterform.
+These characteristics can be intentional or due to the execution of the brush painted letterform.

-There are also many effects which can be applied to painted lettering such as dimensional qualities, colour fades and a variety of shadow forms.
-These additional options can be widely used across decorative lettering.
+There are also many effects that can be applied to painted lettering.
+Such as dimension, colour fades, and a variety of shadow forms.
+In addition, effects can be combined within decorative lettering.
 Especially popular for that fairground look.

-Conversely, lettering can be closely replicated at scale from a minimal design when necessary.
-However, there is still the apparent hint of the craftsperson’s individuality and the warmth that the brushed letter portrays.
+In contrast, lettering can also be closely replicated at scale when necessary.
+However, there is still the hint of the craftsperson’s individuality and the warmth that the brushed letter portrays.
 This is the magic contained within.

-Choosing finishes such as 23 carat gold leaf is also popular for adding a luxurious quality to the lettering or effect.
-Glass gilded gold and variated leaf is the pinnacle of hand painted lettering.
+Choosing finishes such as 24 carat gold leaf is also popular for adding a luxurious quality to the lettering.
+Glass gilded gold and variated leaf are the pinnacles of hand painted lettering.